GroupEat/groupeat-api/readme.md

 ## Git commands

 Instead of the usual `git pull` and `git push` commands, use the `art pull` and `art push` commands to interact with the Git repository as it will execute additional needed tasks automatically.
-However, before running `art pull` just after cloning this repo you need to run `composer install` to install the required Composer dependencies.
+However, before running `art pull` for the first time (i.e. after cloning this repo) you need to run `composer install` to install the required Composer dependencies.

+## Testing the code

+Codeception is used to test the application.
+Just after pulling from git you should run the `codecept build` command to generate the needed testing classes.
+Then use `codecept run` to execute the whole test suite.

+## Gulp

+The repo comes with a Gulp file that you can use to speed up development by automating some tasks.
+The `gulp` command will build the frontend assets and launch the `watch` task that triggers the tests automatically.
+Go have a look at the `Gulpfile.js` if you want more details.

 ## Administration zone